HepHepHurra/Hurrakify/README.md

 ### Translations ###

 * Translation for this readme.
 Since Hurrakify is availabale in Espanol and German as well, this readme should be translated in [Espanol](https://github.com/Hurraki/Hurrakify/blob/master/READMEES.md) and [German](https://github.com/Hurraki/Hurrakify/blob/master/READMEDE.md).
 * Translation for the wordpress readme.
-Right now there is only a German descrtiption site over at [Wordpress Plugin Site](https://wordpress.org/plugins/hurrakify/).
+Right now there is only a German descrtiption site over at the [Wordpress Plugin Site](https://wordpress.org/plugins/hurrakify/).
 If you are speaking German and English or/and Spanisch feel free to translate the wprdpress description site.
 * You like to make videos and screencasts?
 Help to make the Help Videos available in English and Espanol as well.
 [Here](https://www.youtube.com/watch?v=bs9Rs7Yf2Lw) and [here](https://www.youtube.com/watch?v=EHcKjD330nQ) you can find the actual videos.

 ### Other ways to contribute ###